eye-division/jennyblyth/_gallery/alladale-iv.md

-  Netta Carey explores the landscape and spirit of the Scottish Highlands at Alladale where Paul Lister has over the past 16 years created a rewilding project.&nbsp; Lister’s intention has been to return the 23,000 acre estate to a natural wooded haven for wildlife, to include wolves, bears and lynx.&nbsp;
+  Netta Carey explores the landscape and spirit of the Scottish Highlands at Alladale where Paul Lister has over the past 16 years created a rewilding project.&nbsp; Lister’s intention has been to return the 23,000 acre estate to a natural wooded haven for wildlife.&nbsp;

   Carey’s paintings capture the wild heart of Scotland, particularly the quiet